interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 ### Initialization

-You may have some logic to do when loading a specific extension.
+You may want to do some logic to do when loading a specific extension.
 For that, you can add the `__init__` method, which takes a `Client` instance, in your extension:

 ```python
 class MyExtension(Extension):